Court-Admissible DNA Testing in Grand Rapids, MI

 Clear Next Steps Before You Leave

-Before you leave, we review the next steps with you.
+Before you leave, we will review the next steps with you.
 This usually includes an approximate timeframe for results, how you will receive them, and any special instructions you have given us about who should get copies.
 If questions come up after your visit, our team is available by phone to provide updates or clarify information about the collection process.

 For fast, court-recognized DNA testing that meets all Michigan legal standards, call (616) 208-5902 today or request an appointment online to secure certified results for your case.